Knock.com is a mortgage lender that aims to solve the problem of tricky timing when trying to buy and sell a home at the same time.

 - You have very particular needs for a new home and may not be able to find one quickly after your current home sells.

 However, it may not be the best route to take if you want the freedom to work with your own lender.

 Whether you decide to work with Knock or get your mortgage through a traditional lender, you’ll need to find a great real estate agent.

-Our friends at Clever offer a free, zero-obligation service that matches you with top-rated real estate agents near you.
-If you decide to work with a Clever agent, you’ll pay just $3,000 or 1% in listing fees — helping you get amazing service while saving thousands on commission!
+Clever offers a free, zero-obligation service that matches you with top-rated real estate agents near you.
+If you decide to work with a Clever agent, you’ll pay just 1.5% in listing fees — helping you get amazing service while saving thousands on commission!

 Are Knock Home Swap reviews mostly positive or negative?

 Knock Home Swap reviews skew positive, with customers rating the service an average 4.8/5 stars on Zillow.
 We recommend reading reviews from Knock customers — and also choosing a great real estate agent to help with your sale.
 Compare top-rated low commission real estate companies and save!

 Knock Home Swap fees include a 2% convenience fee and a $1,450 administrative fee, plus the usual closing costs and real estate commission you'd pay in a typical sale.
 Learn more about realtor commissions (plus how to save thousands on fees).

 What Companies Offer the Lowest Real Estate Commission Fees?
 Plenty of companies promise to help you save on commission — but with some, you’ll sacrifice on customer service.
 Our in-depth research found the best low commission companies on the market.

 Top iBuyer Companies: Interested in selling your home to an iBuyer?
 Read our guide to compare the leading iBuyers.